melissakeizer/melissakeizer.com/_posts/2015-08-30-hybrid-conf.markdown

 date:   2015-08-30 13:50:00

 ---
 Last week I had the pleasure of attending [Hybrid](http://hybridconf.net), a conference for both web designers and developers alike.
 After reading so many great things about the conference in previous years, I was delighted to be there representing [Eyekiller](https://www.eyekiller.com/blog/article/attending-hybrid-conf-2015-in-dublin), and getting the opportunity to listen to a variety of inspiring talks, given by speakers from all over the globe.
-On the Wednesday evening before the conference kicked off, [Sinead](https://twitter.com/sineadotoole) and I began our roadtrip to Dublin.
+On the Wednesday evening before the conference kicked off, [Sinead](https://twitter.com/sineadotoole) and I began our road trip to Dublin.

 While there was something I could take away from every talk given inside the auditorium at Dublin City University, there were a few that really stood out to me.